tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 *“For the love of God, Juli, you and Ike aren’t safe!”*.

-All she did in response was avert her gaze.
+All she did in response was avert her eyes.

 My pleas were falling on deaf ears, and the only thing those outbursts were earning me was a longer sentence at *Falling Leaves Behavioral Health Hospital*.